 Faulty Plug Connector

-Is It Safe To Drive With The Light On?
+Is It Safe to Drive with Airbag Light On?

 So, whenever you have the airbag lights flashing on your dashboard, rush to the nearest repair shop to have your car checked or reset it if it is a false alarm.

-- Start your ignition system by turning the key to the ON position, ensuring not to crank the engine.
+- Start your ignition system by turning the key to the ON position, ensuring that you do not crank the engine.
 The airbag lights will stay on before they begin to flicker.